OperatorJack/MWSE-mods/Antares Creatures Redux/Antares' Creatures Redux - readme.md

 ## Cecaelia

 Adds a new creature that is half woman, half octupus.
 The creature can be found in Tusenend, Shrine.
+Cecaelia is unique and does not respawn.

 Comparison Sliders: